Slevin2017/rsschool-cv/cv.md

 ----

 ## LANGUAGES
-Eng: A2, good reading tech docs and medium
+Eng: A2, good reading tech docs and medium👽